Nairolf138/GestMat/backend/README.md

 | `RATE_LIMIT_MAX` | Maximum requests allowed per 15 minutes.
 Defaults to `100`; increase for development.         |

 If `CORS_ORIGIN` is left unset, the API now reflects the caller's origin while still allowing credentials.
 Set `CORS_ORIGIN` to a comma-separated whitelist to lock the API down to trusted origins.
+The server always normalizes `Access-Control-Allow-Origin` to a single value even when upstream infrastructure appends its own headers.

 All example routes below assume the default `API_PREFIX` of `/api`.
 If you set `API_PREFIX=''`, drop the `/api` prefix from each path.